-Low Histamine Instant Pot Chicken & Sweet Potato Stew is a delicious Paleo and AIP dinner — so the side benefit is that this beautiful recipe also happens to be a wonderful choice for low histamine needs.
+Low Histamine Instant Pot Chicken & Sweet Potato Stew is a delicious Gluten-free, Paleo, Whole30 and AIP dinner — so the side benefit is that this beautiful recipe also happens to be a wonderful choice for low histamine needs.
 The Instant Pot is an added bonus for making this dinner a dump and cook recipe that’s easy and fast to make.

 (GAPS diet and low oxalate variations too.)